wkumari/draft-wkumari-opsawg-sdi/README.md

 4.1.
 Administrative

-   When purchasing a new device, the customer / operator will only need a method to associated the delivered device to the serial number such that collection of public key material can be accomplished.
+   When purchasing a new device, the accounting department will need to get the serial number of the new device and communicate it to the operations group.

 4.2.
 Technical